xylophonehero/isj-photography/src/pages/index.md

     text: Newborn
   - image: /img/family.jpg
     text: Family
-ieashiaPhoto: /img/ieashia.jpg
+ieashiaPhoto: /img/isj-me002-.jpg
 ---
 ## Hey

 Welcome to ISJ Photography.

 I’m Ieashia (with an i), the photographer behind the lens of ISJ Photography, based in Essex.
-My passion is capturing your precious moments when your families come together and grow.
+My passion is capturing your precious moments when your family comes together and grows.

 I’m here for all your momentous moments.